-Maintaining Admin Process Quorum
+Maintaining Admin Process (AP) Quorum

 To avoid a "split-brain" scenario, NuoDB processes will automatically shutdown if they determine that they don’t form a majority quorum.